sy0311/ABI-bigimages/README.md

-# Teravoxel Images / 2019-2020 Summer at ABI
+# Optimising Interaction with Teravoxel Images / 2019-2020 Summer Project at ABI

 ## Index
-This repository holds resources for the 'Teravoxel Images' project I did across the summer of 2019-2020 at ABI.
+This repository holds resources for the Summer Project 'Optimising Interaction with Teravoxel Images' I performed across the summer of 2019-2020 at ABI.

+High-resolution imaging using a custom-built microscope yields 3D images with sizes up to a terabyte.
+Such images may have up to 4 channels, and dimensions around 40k x 10k x 2k, at 16-bit resolution.
+This project seeked to develop efficient storage formats together with software for real-time interaction with the image volume.
+The approach taken was to construct a hierarchical data structure with information stored at multiple resolutions (Essentially, 3D Google Maps for cells).

 ## Contact
 | Contact Method    |                             |